 A major renovation was organised by the Friends of Chailey Windmill in 1996.
 This included new sweeps and cap and the replacement of 25% of the wooden structure.
 This was only possible thanks to a very large grant from the National Heritage Memorial Fund.

 Mill Lane, North Chailey, Lewes, East Sussex, BN8 4EG

 April-September 2018: Open last Sunday of each month.
-Additionally open on National Mills Day in May and National Heritage Day in September.
+Additionally open on National Mills Day (12th May) and National Heritage Day in September.

 £1 per adult and 50 pence per child (age 10-16), except on National Heritage Day (free).

 Other FacilitiesVery limited parking.
 For guided tours call John Smith (01825 723519) or Paul Coles (01825 724221)